 “Rare is the band able to land genuinely surprising curveballs against a sonic backdrop firmly rooted in the accessible and familiar.
 But that’s Tribe Royal for you.
 The quartet can be described variously as alt-rock, folk and Americana shot through with a retro 60s vibe and yet… still something more. ”

 They’re fearless, too, willing to scorch a sweetly harmonic throwback pop song with a monster guitar solo.
-Or graffiti a plaintive ballad with elegiac words about a marginalized war vet – while adding another scorching guitar solo.
+Or graffiti a plaintive ballad with elegiac words about a marginalized war vet – while adding yet another scorching guitar solo.
 All that and more features on the band’s dazzling 2016 debut long-player “Colours of the Sun”, which builds on the combined (but wholly distinct) singing/songwriting of Chris Kerwin and Terry O’Brien.

 Alongside long-standing bassist/vocalist Bram Al-Najjar, and session drummer/vocalist Jasen Colson...the hype is building around this exciting quartet.
 The last year found Tribe Royal on the main stage at RBC Ottawa Bluesfest, performing with one of Canada’s premier rock acts in Sam Roberts Band.
 Notable industry members have noticed also, with Tribe Royal partnering with Entertainment Music Group (EMG) in Toronto and signing a distribution deal with Believe!
 Digital in late 2017.